ThingSet/thingset.github.io/docs/2b_text_mode.md

 ### Publication message

-The publication message is very simple and consists of a hash sign and a whitespace at the beginning, followed by a map of data node name/value pairs.
+The publication message is very simple and consists of a hash sign and a whitespace at the beginning, followed by a map of data object name/value pairs.

     txt-pubmsg = "# " json-map                      ; publication message

 ## Read data

-The GET function allows to read all child nodes of the specified path.
-If a forward slash is appended at the end of the path, only an array with the child node names is returned.
+The GET function allows to read all child objects of the specified path.
+If a forward slash is appended at the end of the path, only an array with the child object names is returned.
 Otherwise all content below that path (names and values) is returned.

-The FETCH function allows to retrieve only subset of the child nodes, defined by an array with the node names passed to the function.
+The FETCH function allows to retrieve only subset of the child objects, defined by an array with the object names passed to the function.

-Only those data nodes are returned which are at least readable.
+Only those data objects are returned which are at least readable.
 Thus, the result might differ after authentication.

-**Example 1:** Discover all child nodes of the root node (i.e. categories)
+**Example 1:** Discover all child objects of the root node (i.e. categories)

     ?/
     :85 Content. ["info","conf","input","output","rec","exec","pub"]